 At the highest level, technical SEO is the act of setting up your site so that it is accessible to search engines, tells them clearly what your site and pages are about, loads quickly for users and search engines, and provides a great experience through all of that.

 There is first basic technical SEO, which involves building your site on a platform that the search engines can crawl and index.
 Some platforms, like WordPress, may not be sexy but they are proven and have many resources available to help you optimize it.
 Out of the box, the platform is pretty SEO-friendly.
 Similar platforms that have long been used and are relatively SEO-friendly out of the box are SquareSpace and Joomla, though each has their own challenges to SEO as well.

 So what would we recommend for a marketing site that is SEO friendly?

 First, WordPress.
 It’s trusted, it’s simple, it’s easy to configure.
 There are security concerns but those are also quite easily dealt with.
 The great thing about WordPress is that most front end and full stack developers have experience on it and can learn WordPress’s slightly unique version of PHP.
 You can also fairly easily find good WordPress developers should you be in a pinch.
-We recommend hosting on WPengine as they are dedicated to WordPress hosting.
+We recommend hosting on Kinsta (our current host) or WPengine (our previous host) as they are dedicated to WordPress hosting.